No notifications

 Special Circumstances

-Your GROUP lottery number is the average of everyone’s individual lottery number within your matched roommate group.
-Your GROUP lottery number is the order you will choose your room.
+Your GROUP priority number is the average of everyone’s individual priority number within your matched roommate group.
+Your GROUP priority number is the order you will choose your room.

-- EXAMPLE: Sophomore student A receives an individual lottery number of 2100.
-They have not matched with any roommates, so they are considered a “group of 1” – their GROUP lottery number is 2100.
+• EXAMPLE: Sophomore student A receives an individual priority number of 200.
+They have not matched with any roommates, so they are considered a “group of 1” – their GROUP priority number is 200.

 Step 5 – Finding A Room